“Many people in recovery face great fear

 “There are 10 types of childhood trauma measured in the CDC-Kaiser Permanente Adverse Childhood Experiences Study.
 (There are many others…see below.)
 Five are personal — physical abuse, verbal abuse, sexual abuse, physical neglect, and emotional neglect.
 Five are related to other family members: a parent who’s an alcoholic, a mother who’s a victim of domestic violence, a family member in jail, a family member diagnosed with a mental illness, and experiencing divorce of parents.
 Each type of trauma counts as one.
 So a person who’s been physically abused, with one alcoholic parent, and a mother who was beaten up has an ACE score of three.” [source: https://acestoohigh.com/got-your-ace-score/]

 ACEs is a guideline that tells us the likelihood of a child developing serious health problems in adulthood.
 There are many types of trauma, of course, i.e., racism, bullying, watching a sibling being abused, losing a caregiver, etcetera.
 I discovered the ACE survey in 2019 and was amazed by its accuracy.
 My health has not been good.
 In fact, one doctor treating me with medication for Bi-Polar Depression said I have way too many health problems.
-It s important that children are protected from the types of trauma described in the ACES survey.
+It is important that children are protected from the types of trauma described in the ACES survey.
+Research has shown that an adult with adverse childhood experiences is more likely to have health issues in their adulthood than those without.
+I am living evidence of this.

 Our mission is to assist individuals & families to prevent, to survive and to exit homelessness with warm clothing, camp provisions, food, referrals to vital resources and connection to housing.
 We designed a small 560-sq.ft.
 Essential House for permanent and supportive housing in a Village of Hope development.